jessepollocklives/teashop/README.md

 # teashop

-# A simple webpage demonstrating the use of CSS Flexbox
+# A simple webpage demonstrating the use of CSS Flexbox and responsive design

+# This project is part of Codecademy's Full Stack Web Development Career Path